Strong-AI-Lab/Multi-Step-Deductive-Reasoning-Over-Natural-Language/dataset/README.md

 # Dataset
-All the current work data is using the [PARARULE](https://allenai.org/data/ruletaker) from Allen AI institute.
+We use [PARARULE](https://allenai.org/data/ruletaker) from Allen AI institute.
 The dataset has been published on [Transformers as Soft Reasoners over Language](https://arxiv.org/abs/2002.05867), [CONCEPTRULES V1](https://drive.google.com/file/d/1lxoAvtcvqVCYiO8e3tENnrTQ1NNVtpjs/view?usp=sharing) and [CONCEPTRULES V2](https://drive.google.com/file/d/1lOCbW8bfZxj1RIzKDxn8xKg99XyYNj7z/view?usp=sharing).

 ## PARARULE Plus
 The new generated dataset for PARARULE.
 It is generated based on the closed-world assumption.